Craving more recipe inspo? Follow me on Pinterest for fresh ideas daily

 Yes, use gluten-free pretzels for the crust, and make sure your gelatin and whipped topping are gluten-free as well.

-8. Why is it called a “salad” when it’s dessert?
+8. Why is it called a “salad” when it’s a dessert?

 It’s a fun old-fashioned name from the days when sweet, layered gelatin dishes were sometimes called “salads” at potlucks.